 Inadequate assessment literacy among stakeholders is a major barrier to the successful implementation of balanced assessment systems.
 Discussions of assessment literacy often center on the knowledge and skills educators need for properly designing, selecting, interpreting, and using assessments in the classroom-an important need, to be sure.
-When teachers do not know how to differentiate assessment quality, for example, they may use assessments found in the back of textbooks or on the Internet, without any consideration regarding the extent to which the Center for Assessment.
-Systems of Assessment.
-NCME 2019 (3/13/19)

-assessment is eliciting appropriate evidence about student learning of intended learning targets.
+When teachers do not know how to differentiate assessment quality, for example, they may use assessments found in the back of textbooks or on the Internet, without any consideration of the extent to which the assessment is gathering appropriate evidence about student learning of intended learning targets.
 However, the call for improved assessment literacy is not restricted to teachers.

-Much of the blame for assessment system incoherence arguably falls on state, district, and school leaders-the decision-makers regarding assessment choices.
+Much of the blame for assessment system incoherence arguably falls on state, district, and school leaders, who often are the decision-makers regarding assessment choices.
 The implementation of balanced assessment systems requires that educators and leaders understand the features of high-quality balanced assessment systems, and at all levels: classroom, district, and state.
 Diverse stakeholders request information from the balanced assessment system, and they typically are motivated by different interests and purposes such as evaluating programs, monitoring trends in student learning, or improving instruction.
 The quality of a balanced assessment system depends on the capacity of stakeholders to use their assessment literacy to design and/or select high-quality assessments, accurately interpret the corresponding results, and subsequently make appropriate judgments and decisions.
-Unfortunately, administrators and policymakers often resort to ideology, preconceptions, and misleading sales pitches to make such decisions (Coburn, Toure, & Yamashita, 2009; Gerzon, 2015).
+Unfortunately, administrators and policymakers often resort to ideology, preconceptions, and misleading sales pitches to make decisions (Coburn, Toure, & Yamashita, 2009; Gerzon, 2015).

 Further, assessment literacy includes an understanding of how systems of assessments should be coherently linked together through a common learning model.
 Shepard's (1991) observation that most measurement professionals were stuck in a behaviorist paradigm is only slightly less true today.
 Our experience suggests that this myopia is not limited to measurement professionals.
+In short, if curriculum and assessment reform Center for Assessment.
+Systems of Assessment (9/24/18).

-If curriculum and assessment reform initiatives are to be successful, educators and other stakeholders must be given opportunities develop contemporary understandings of how students learn.
+initiatives are to be successful, educators and other stakeholders must be given opportunities develop contemporary understandings of how students learn.